pcmbs/synth-proxy/README.md

 ## Installation

 This project supports installation via pip and Docker.
-After cloning the repository, choose one of the following methods:
+After cloning the repository and [installing synthesizers](#adding-synthesizers) (if required), choose one of the following methods:

 ### Installation using pip